 Sichuan hot pot

 Ordering a Sichuan hot pot, I always find, turns dining into a fun, social affair as everyone shares from the same pot, which is heated in the middle of your table.
-The broth inside is usually spicy thanks to the addition of Sichuan peppers and chilli, though some are separated so that half of the hotpot is spicy and half is mild.
+The broth inside is usually spicy thanks to the addition of Sichuan peppers and chili, though some are separated so that half of the hotpot is spicy and half is mild.

 You place raw meats, vegetables, mushrooms and fish into the broth to cook for a few minutes before filling your plate.
 Small, local restaurants in Chengdu and Chongqing are the best places to try this delicacy; look for the busiest restaurants, which should indicate the highest-quality food.